philwebb/binks/README.md

 run using `java -jar archive.jar`.

 ## Design Goals
-* Dependencies do need to be unpacked or modified in order to be used
+* Dependencies do not need to be unpacked or modified in order to be used
 * Temporary files are not be written in order to load nested jars
 * Minimal memory consumption when working with packaged files
 * Support the generation of executable war files (similar to Jenkins)